kcsandoval88/QMEE/MyDataAssignment/README.md

   Step 6: Separate sniffs by sex "female" or "male"

 Data file description:

-  The csv file "SocialPhotometryData_RCAMP" contains the Raw data of experimental mice F69, H25, H28, H82.
+  - The csv file "SocialPhotometryData_RCAMP" contains the Raw data of experimental mice F69, H25, H28, H82.

-  The 1st column is time(s) from -10 to 10 seconds.
+  - The 1st column is time(s) from -10 to 10 seconds.

-  Each column depicts 1 sniff interaction from the experimental mouse to the stimulus mouse.
+  - Each column depicts 1 sniff interaction from the experimental mouse to the stimulus mouse.

-  Mice have different number of sniff activities (eg: F69 has 6 sniff activites, H25 has 5 sniff activites)
+  - Mice have different number of sniff activities (eg: F69 has 6 sniff activites, H25 has 5 sniff activites)

+  - In the data file I have also left the manual calculation I had done for the baseline correction value (step 1) and data corrected (step 2).
+[This can be used for confirmation or I can delete if unnecessary.]